Jules Levin, NATAP

 Pharmasset announced the start of a cutting edge study called Atomic which will look at various treatment schedules.

-Novartis presented SVR rates in a phase 2b study of a non-immunosuppressive cyclosporine-A derivative called alisporivir (DEBO25) used with PEG-IFN plus ribavirin in genotype-1 treatment-na patients of 76% rate compared to 55% for the PEG-IFN plus ribavirin.
+Novartis presented SVR rates in a phase 2b study of a non-immunosuppressive cyclosporine-A derivative called alisporivir (DEBO25) used with PEG-IFN plus ribavirin in genotype-1 treatment-naive patients of 76% rate compared to 55% for the PEG-IFN plus ribavirin.

 Alisporivir is the first in a new class of drugs called cyclophilin inhibitors.
 Unlike other compounds in development that target the hepatitis C virus directly, alispirovir, targets host proteins that the hepatitis C virus uses for replication.
 This therapy has particular appeal because not only does resistance appear hard to develop but cross-resistance to other classes of HCV drugs is unlikely.
 This increases options for non-responders who could use other experimental compounds.
 A phase 3 study in gentotype 1 naives is underway and study in non-responders is also planned.
 A Phase 2b trial looking at the potential of the agent in HCV patients with genotypes 2 and 3 is also underway.
 The host proteins are needed for replication in all types of HCV infection so there is potential for the agent to have broad activity in all six variations of HCV.

-Tibotec had a few presentations on their once daily TMC435 protease inhibitor but as they have already entered Phase 3 having shown an impressive 84% SVRs in treatment-na patients in phase 2 and are on a fast track to get to the market.
+Tibotec had a few presentations on their once daily TMC435 protease inhibitor but as they have already entered Phase 3 having shown an impressive 84% SVRs in treatment-naive patients in phase 2 and are on a fast track to get to the market.
 These included IL28B data and a couple of other posters including the ASPIRE Study with preliminary data in nonresponders and a poster of five patients treated with TMC435 monotherapy & retreated with TMC435 plus PEG-IFN and ribavirin showing they were at least in short-term followup able to reach undetectable.
 [11, 12, 13, 14]

 Boerhinger Ingelheim reported phase 2 data on their protease inhibitor BI201335 plus PEG-IRN plus ribavirin in naives & treatment-experienced and announced publicly they are starting phase 3.